FAQs

 Do I need to bring my own linen?

-This depends on the specific property and will be advised by the property owner.
-Some provide linen and others require the recipients to bring their own.
+This depends on the specific property.
+Some donors provide sheets and towels and others require the recipients to bring their own.

 How far in advance can I book a TimeOut stay?